Kiwi Spurs fan's crazy bid to see his team in the Champions League final in Madrid

 The price of comfort? $17,100

-While Blackman and Horsfall will freedom camp in a carpark, others are splashing out for a more comfortable experience.
+While Blackman will freedom camp in a carpark, others are splashing out for a more comfortable experience.

 Blackman, who chairs the official local supporters club The Kiwi Spurs, says one of its members has paid $17,100 for a travel package that includes a category one ticket to the final and three nights' accommodation in an actual bed.